PX4/PX4-user_guide/en/flight_controller/cuav_v5_nano.md

 - *Fixed:* -

-#### Note to developers
+#### Debugging on hardware (developer note)

-DSU7 FMU Debug Pin 1 is 5 volts and not the 3.3 volts of the CPU.
+`DSU7` FMU Debug Pin 1 is 5 volts - not the 3.3 volts of the CPU.

 Some JTAG use this voltage to set the IO levels when communicating to the target.

-For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts of DSM/SBUS/RSSI pin 4 as Pin 1 on the debug connector (Vtref).
+For direct connection to *Segger Jlink* we recommended you use the 3.3 Volts of DSM/SBUS/RSSI pin 4 as Pin 1 on the debug connector (`Vtref`).

-- *Found:* Batch 01
-- *Fixed:* -

 ## Further Information